arduino/docs-content/content/hardware/08.edu/carriers/braccio-carrier/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-Arduino® Braccio Carrier is an add-on board that sits on top of your favorite Arduino Educational existing product line providing faster prototyping in increasing demands for robotics and automation.
-The tailor-made Arduino® Braccio Carrier has a collection of features that enables quick and easy learning while building small projects.
+Arduino® Braccio Carrier is an add-on board that sits on top of your favorite Arduino educational existing product line providing faster prototyping in increasing demands for robotics and automation.
+The tailor-made Braccio Carrier has a collection of features that enables quick and easy learning while building small projects.

 # Target Areas
 Robotics, Automation, Education, Gaming, Communication